 Governmental Funds.
 Governmental funds are used to account for "Government Type" activities.
 However, unlike the government-wide financial statements, governmental fund statements use a "flow of financial resources" measurement focus.
-The governmental fund statements provide a detailed short-term view of the Corporation's general government operations and the basic services it provides.
-Increases in spendable resources are reported in the operating statements as "revenues" or "other financing sources".
-Decreases in spendable resources are reported "expenditures" or "other financing uses".
-State and federal grants finance most of those activities.
+The governmental fund statements provide a detailed short-term view of the Corporation's general operations and the basic services it provides.
+Increases in spendable resources are reported in the operating statements as "revenues" or "other financing sources."
+Decreases in spendable resources are reported "expenditures" or "other financing uses."
+State and federal grants have financed most of those activities to date.

-The Basic Governmental Fund Financial Statements start on pages 10 and 16 of this report.
+The Basic Governmental Fund Financial Statements can be found on pages 11 through 14 of this report.